YogiOnBioinformatics/Computational-Drug-Discovery-Internship-at-Merck/README.md

 I specifically worked in the Merck Research Laboratories (MRL) :arrow_forward: Pharmacokinetics, Pharmacodynamics and Drug Metabolism (PPDM) :arrow_forward: Discovery Bioanalytical (DBA) group.

 During my WONDERFUL time there in the summer, I was involved with two projects which are explained in `PDF` documents in this repository.
 A brief explanation of each `PDF` document is provided below.
+I also was able to learn and **experience first-hand** the process of pharmaceutical drug development.

 **Contact Information**